 When it comes to the pandemic, there are some good news and reasons to be hopeful.
 Several vaccines are either in their final development stage or about to get approved.
 Right on time for the end of the dreadful year of 2020.
 2021 can only get better.
 Or can it?

 We still have 5 weeks for 2020 to go, and no matter what happens until New Year’s Eve, this won’t be the end of the challenges.
 Challenges with the pandemic, and challenges with the economy.
 Production, distribution, and the re-opening of borders will take time.
-So will the recovery of the economy.
+So will the recovery.
 And we are not talking about days or weeks.
 We are talking about months and years.

 Why things might get worse

-Some of these decisions might be radical, but necessary and possibly have been even urgent for a while.
+Some of these decisions might be radical, and urgent.
+In fact, they might have been urgent for a while.
 Upgrades of IT systems.
 Reviews of procedures.
 Reorganizing teams and the abolishment of established structures.
 But there is also a downside to it, especially when it comes to the “reorganizing teams” part.
-People are losing jobs.
+People are and will continue losing jobs.